carlosvin/carlosvin.github.io/posts/react-typescript-parcel/index.md

 );
 ```

-Parcel can take index.html file as entry file and it figures out how to build the application.
-We create `src/index.html` as follows.
+Parcel can take `index.html` file as entry file and it figures out how to build the application, so let's create `src/index.html` as follows:

 ```html
 <html>